 Harnesses come with either a D or O-shaped ring positioned on the top of the harness, usually just behind the shoulder blades or on the front of the harness in the middle of the chest.
 Ensure that they are stitched securely and that they are in the center of the straps.

 How to measure your dog

-- Girth; Measure around your dog’s middle, just behind the front legs.
-It should be the widest part of your dog’s chest
+- Girth; Measure around your dog’s body just behind the front legs.
+It should be the widest part of your dog’s chest.

-Even though these two measurements are commonly used, there is no standard sizing guide for harnesses.
-If your dog is large in one type of harness it does not necessarily mean that he will be a large in any other type.
+Even though these two measurements are common, there is no standard sizing guide for harnesses.
+If your dog is a large size in one type of harness, it does not necessarily mean that he will be large in any other kind.

 Why a proper fit is important